 I went to Nepal in 2013 and did a trek to Everest Base Camp.
 I can’t even begin to describe how beautiful it was in the Himalayas.
 It’s such a peaceful place.
 The people are genuine, very polite and softly spoken.
 There are people living up in those mountains who have never seen a car!
 And on the other end of the scale, there’s Kathmandu, the capital, where the roads are shared by cars, trucks, motorcycles, bicycles, rickshaws, cows, chickens and pedestrians.
 It’s so chaotic!

-I love also New Zealand for the scenery and the adventure activities.
+I love also New Zealand for its scenery and adventure activities.
 What a beautiful country – and it’s so close to home!
 But I think that Peru could be my new favourite by the end of this trip.
 It is so diverse with the landscape and climate and the people are so kind.

 How has travel changed you, what impact has it had on you and your life?